inBeat/inbeat-website/content/singles/pricing.md

         We sure do!
 Contact us directly at support@inbeat.co and we will unlock our charity plan for you.
       question: 'We are a Charity, Do You Have Any Special Discounts?'
+    - answer: >-
+        Our system will warn you if you exceed your plan limit.
+You will be able to uprade your plan at this stage.
+      question: Can I Exceed My Plan Limit?
   title: Common Questions
 ---